Big Brother VIP (Australian TV series)

-Big Brother VIP was a spin-off series of the Australian version of the Dutch reality television franchise Big Brother.
+Big Brother VIP is a spin-off series of the Australian version of the Dutch reality television franchise Big Brother.
 The series was announced on 30 March 2021 and was hosted by Sonia Kruger.
 The series premiered on 1 November 2021.

 This season revolved around 12 celebrities living in a house together with no communication with the outside world as they competed for $100,000 charity prize.
 They were constantly filmed during their time in the house and were not permitted to communicate with those filming them.
 The format of the series was the same as the Channel 7 civilian version, with the format emphasising competition and gameplay.
 The celebrity housemates competed in challenges for power and safety before voting each other out of the house.
 When only three housemates remained, the Australian public voted to decide which finalist would win the game and win the grand prize for their nominated charity.